 Español

 The overarching theme for HR25 is Sowing Change to Harvest Justice, reflecting our commitment to exploring and promoting strategies that foster social justice, equity, and peace in the context of drug policy.
-We would love to see this theme reflected in your submissions.
+We were delighted to see this theme reflected in your submissions.

-HRI has a particular interest in hearing from you on how harm reduction intersects with other social justice movements, so please think big – there are no limits.
+HRI has a particular interest in how harm reduction intersects with other social justice movements, and are very excited to see the programme as it develops.

-We also encourage submissions around the foundational aspects of harm reduction, such as HIV prevention and treatment, hepatitis elimination, key populations, programming, Opioid Agonist Therapy (OAT), needle and syringe programmes, drug policy and overdose prevention.
+The programme will also include the foundational aspects of harm reduction, such as HIV prevention and treatment, hepatitis elimination, key populations, programming, Opioid Agonist Therapy (OAT), needle and syringe programmes, drug policy and overdose prevention.

-The list of topics should be seen as a starting point and not as a limit; it reflects the global rotation of the Harm Reduction International Conference, highlighting some of the priority issues for Latin America as we return to the region for the first time in over 25 years.
+The list of topics we hope to explore at HR25 are listed below; they reflect the global rotation of the Harm Reduction International Conference, highlighting some of the priority issues for Latin America as we return to the region for the first time in over 25 years.

 1. Global South perspectives and leadership